railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_OpenERP.rst

 Installation
 -------------

-To install Open ERP's document management system you just need is to install the \ ``document``\  and \ ``board_document``\ modules through the menu *Administration > Modules Management > Modules*.
+To install Open ERP's document management system you just need is to install the \ ``document``\  and \ ``board_document``\ modules through the menu :menuselection:`Administration --> Modules Management --> Modules`.
 After installing the module the system automatically proposes that you configure the document management system.

 .. figure::  images/document_config.png
    :align: center